ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * Block Number: Blocks are numbered sequentially, so this is simply the most recent accepted block’s number plus one.
 * timestamp: This is the “unix epoch” value (number of seconds since 1970-01-01 00:00:00) of the moment when the block was generated, with 1-second precision.
 * difficulty: This is the estimated mining difficulty.
 The formula for calculating this is explained in [IXIAN Hybrid PoW](https://projectixian.github.io/tech_docs/hybrid_pow.html).
-* version: this is the current version of the blockchain, which is hard-coded in the node’s configuration.
+* version: this is the current version of the block, which is hard-coded in the node’s configuration.
+The version number of the subsequent block must be at least equal (or greater to) to this version numer.
 * lastBlockChecksum: This field is a copy of the previous block’s checksum field.
 * transactions: The node will pick waiting transactions from its memory and include them in the generated block.
-The order of transactions picked is dependent on the implementation, but in the reference code oldest transaction are picked first.
+The order of transactions picked is dependent on the implementation, but in the reference code oldest transactions are picked first.
 Note: Only the transaction IDs are included to reduce the block size.
 * walletStateChecksum: The transactions chosen in the `transactions` field are temporarily applied to the currently valid Wallet State in order to calculate the next valid state.
 The checksum from the resulting state is put into the field `walletStateChecksum` in order to ensure that all nodes arrive at the same result when applying the listed transactions.
 * signatures: this field initially contains only the elected node’s signature.
 As other nodes process and validate this block, they will add their own signatures if they agree with the results.
-* powField: this field is left blank and used later in the PoW process.
-See [IXIAN Hybrid PoW](https://projectixian.github.io/tech_docs/hybrid_pow.html)
+* powField: this field is left blank when the node is generated and is populated later when/if a valid PoW solution is found.
+See [IXIAN Hybrid PoW](https://projectixian.github.io/tech_docs/hybrid_pow.html).
+Note: this field is not transmitted over the network and is maintaned locally by each Node.
-* signatureFreezeChecksum: This field ‘freezes’ signatures for a past block (currently 5th last block, not counting the block being generated), in order to prevent manipulating the signature history.
+* signatureFreezeChecksum: This field ‘freezes’ signatures for a past block (currently 5th last block, counting the block currently being generated), in order to prevent manipulating the signature history.
 5 blocks (in ideal network conditions this should be about 2:30 minutes) is the accepted time when slower nodes may yet sign a block which has otherwise already been accepted by the majority.
-For details, see [Signature Freeze](signature-freeze).
+For details, see [Signature Freeze](#signature-freeze).

 ### Block Distribution and Signing

 The elected node generates a block with the data in the previous section, signs it with its own key and transmits it to its neighbors.
 The neighbors perform their own validation, which in reference implementation includes:
 1. Basic verification, which includes:
-..a.
+    a.
 Block has been generated by the elected node
-..b.
+    b.
 Block number is sequential
-..c.
+    c.
 Block checksum matches its contents
-..d.
+    d.
 Currently present signatures are valid
-..e.
-Signature Freeze field matches the data in the past block ..f.
+    e.
+Signature Freeze field matches the data in the past block
+    f.
 Difficulty is calculated according to the difficulty rules
 2. Detailed verification:
-..a.
-Transactions in the block are valid (signatures match wallets, amounts do not exceed balances, etc…) ..b.
+    a.
+Transactions in the block are valid (signatures match wallets, amounts do not exceed balances, etc…)
+    b.
 Wallet state checksum matches – this is done by temporarily applying the transactions to the currently valid Wallet state and the result compared with the field `walletStateChecksum`.

 If the node finds all the checks in order, it will add its own signature to the list and inform its neighbors of the change.
 Only the new signature is transmitted to save network bandwidth.
 The neighbors will then propagate this signature until it has spread to all the Master nodes.
 If a specific neighbor has not yet received the currently worked-upon block, it will request it from the network.
 There is no need to transmit and re-transmit the data again.